goauthentik/authentik/website/integrations/services/sharepoint-se/index.md

     _Notes: use the explict flow if user consents are required_ \
     d. __Redirect URIs / Origins__: `auth.providerRedirectURI` \
     e. __Signing Key__: authentik Self-signed Certificate \
-    _Important Notes: The certificate is used for signin JWT tokens, if you change it after the integration, do not forget to update your SharePoint Trusted  Certificate_ \
+    _Important Notes: The certificate is used for signing JWT tokens, if you change it after the integration, do not forget to update your SharePoint Trusted  Certificate_ \
     f. __Access code validity__: minutes=5 \
     _Important Notes: the minimum is 5 minutes, otherwise SharePoint backend might consider the access code expired_ \
     g. __Access Token validity__: minutes=15 \